Burglary (Bottom): Plot

-Richie and Eddie tie the burglar to a chair using Sellotape, and try to interrogate him.
-Unfortunately, due to a lack of training on interrogation, Richie calls the police instead, but puts the phone down halfway through when Eddie finds the burglar's bag, which is full of silverware.
-Richie tries ending the phone call by claiming that he has been sleep-telephoning again.
-They plan to sell the silver and make a new life in the Bahamas, and are walking out of the flat when they realise that something must be done with the burglar.
+Richie and Eddie tie the burglar to a chair using Sellotape and try to interrogate him.
+Unfortunately, due to a lack of training on interrogation, the duo are acting pretentious in a foolish way and asking the wrong questions, so Richie calls the police instead, but puts the phone down halfway through when Eddie finds the burglar's bag, which is full of silverware.
+Richie tries ending the phone call by claiming that he has been "sleep-telephoning again".
+They plan to sell the silver and make a new life in the Bahamas and are walking out of the flat when they realise that something must be done with the burglar.
 Richie sends Eddie onto the roof to get some poisoned pigeon pellets.
-While outside, he didn't notice that a second burglar is on the outer wall of the flat.
+While outside, he does not notice a second burglar on the outer wall of the flat.
 Eddie falls through the glass roof but gets some pellets, which Eddie puts into one of the cups of tea he is making.
-They take the tea to the burglar but Eddie cannot remember which cup contains the poison, so, after Richie punishes Eddie by shoving a pencil up his nose, they force the burglar to drink all of them.
+They take the tea to the burglar, but Eddie cannot remember which cup contains the poison since they're all yellow and possibly each of them had the poison in. so, after Richie punishes Eddie by shoving a pencil up his nose, they force the burglar to drink all of them.
 The burglar promptly vomits.
 The police knock on the door.

 Richie answers the door to the police while Eddie tries to hide the burglar.
 Richie claims that he telephoned the police in his sleep, and tries to close the door, but the police officers force their way past Richie into the flat.
 The police are suspicious about the state of the flat, but Richie says that he caused the mess by "sleep-vomiting".
-One of the officers approaches Eddie and points out that his paper is upside down and Eddie then says "So are my eyes".
+One of the officers approaches Eddie and points out that his paper is upside down, to which Eddie replies, "So are my eyes".
 The officers find the shattered glass and Richie says they have been "sleep-glazing" again.
 Richie then throws insults to the officers and says that he has just been "sleep-slanging" again.
 The officers leave, after hitting Richie on the head with a truncheon for wasting police time.
 Eddie reveals that he had hidden the burglar by Sellotaping him to the ceiling.
-While they are attempting to get the burglar down by hitting him with a broom, the second burglar comes in through the window, and knocks Richie and Eddie unconscious with a club.
+While they are attempting to get the burglar down by hitting him with a broom and figuring out an alternative ideas, the second burglar comes in through the window and knocks Eddie and Richie unconscious with a club.

 When Richie and Eddie wake up, they are stripped to their underwear.
 The room has been stripped bare except for two chairs that the pair are tied to.
-They have mouse traps positioned in front of their genitalia, and Eddie has a note attached to his knee.
+They have mouse traps positioned in front of their genitals, and Eddie has a note attached to his knee.
 The episode ends when Eddie reads the note, which says "Sue Carpenter".
-This drops their guard, causing the mousetraps to trigger.
+This drops their guard, causing the mousetraps to trigger. ending the episode with the duo screaming in pain.